-- Basics and principle presentation of the most important structural methods in computer-oriented notation.
+- Fundamentals and principle representation of the most important structural methods in computer-oriented notation.

-- System idealisation, i.e. conversion of a real construction into a calculable, static system
+- System idealization, i.e. conversion of a real construction into a calculable, static system

 - Safety concepts, load assumptions and design concepts

-- Load-bearing behaviour as a function of system geometry, material, cross-sectional shape and calculation method
+- Load-bearing behavior as a function of system geometry, material, cross-sectional shape and calculation method

 - Evaluation of the calculation results for design or verification on the basis of national and European regulations